Toofan Singh: Militancy

 In 1984, he was emotionally affected by the news of Operation Blue Star.
 He began to believe that he has to do something about the alleged atrocities against Sikhs.
 In his younger days, he spent some days in the Nabha Jail.
 In the jail, he met with Manbir Singh Chaheru and Baldev Singh.
 Baldev Singh told Jugraj that he should avoid getting into these fights since he is the only son of his family, however, Jugraj would not change his path.

 In 1987 Toofan Singh broke out of Hoshiarpur Jail, and came into contact with Avtar Singh Brahma the chief of Khalistan Liberation Force(KLF) and he would fight under him.
-Toofan Singh's name first appeared in the complaint registered to Punjab Armed Police Headquarters concerning the murder of police officer Gobind Ram as the major perpetrator.
-On one hand Singh had support from Sikh society, and on other hand police forces would continue trailing him.

 In 1988 Gurjant Singh Budhsinghwala took over KLF.
 He made Toofan Singh Lieutenant General of KLF.
 He would later rise to Deputy Chief of KLF.

 Toofan Singh was said to have provided protection to the villagers from attacks and extortion by criminal gangs, and the police.

-Explosion

-In a meeting with top KLF leaders, including Budhsinghwala and Navroop Singh, in Sri Hargobindpur Toofan Singh took responsibility for an explosion at a liquor store in Batala.
-15 people were killed, 50 were injured, 4 shops were blown up, and 1 van was blown up in the explosion.
+He was most active in the districts of Gurdaspur, Amritsar, Kapurthala, and Hoshiarpur.